by guest author Katrina Watson

 I finally realized that it was truly a gift to be able to choose the quality of interactions that I wanted my daughter to have, not the quantity.
 Just like our distractions, our calendars and schedules can begin to dictate our homeschool days instead of us being in charge of our time.

 Schedule Challenge: Are you trying to accomplish too much outside of the home?
 Do you find that you are constantly on the run and finding it hard to accomplish all of your lesson time during the day?
 Have you compromised the family dinner for the soccer games?
 Schedules can be overwhelming and create a large amount of stress.
 Much of the peace and tranquility that we wish for in our homes and school days will fall into place when we are not over-stressed with commitments and outings.
-Take a “fall break” from outside commitments and spend that time together doing new, fun things at home instead.
-Go to Zen Habits to see 100 ways to have fun with your kids.
+Take a “summer break” from outside commitments and spend that time together doing new, fun things at home instead.

 3. Simplify Clutter

-About a year ago, I came across a wonderful blog called Becoming Minimalist.
-I learned that clutter can rob us of inner peace and serenity in our homes.
+About a year ago, I learned that clutter can rob us of peace and serenity in our homes.
 As I began to look around my home, I realized that my clutter was just neatly covered up by extreme organization.
 I had always thought, “If I just add one more organizing bin in this closet then I am set!”
 Later, I realized that I didn’t need one more bin, I needed less stuff!

 When I was feeling overwhelmed due to my house being in disorder, I knew I had to do something.
 So, I took an inventory and began to pare down much of our belongings.
 With my husband’s blessing, I have cut our belongings nearly in half!
 Even the children have realized that a room overstuffed with toys is not nearly as fun as a room where all the toys are neatly seen and are able to be touched immediately.
 My spirit felt lighter as I rid our home of so many unwanted and unneeded items.
 Although we are a family of seven, I had too many kitchen utensils, extra supplies, unwanted toys, decorating items, personal items and clothing.